alan1111/json2html-react/README.md

 ## form

 Currently, all the content related to the form, json2html-react has been processed.
-The form object will be exposed to events and actions. please refer to[rc-field-form](https://www.npmjs.com/package/rc-field-form)
+The form object will be exposed to events and actions. please refer to [rc-field-form](https://www.npmjs.com/package/rc-field-form)

 ## example🌰
 1. Clone project：